jonasesser/infrastructure-map/README.md

 If you add third party assets in your map, do not forget to:
 1. Credit the author and license with the "tilesetCopyright" property present in the properties of each tilesets in the `map.json` file
 2. Add the license text in LICENSE.assets

+###Credits

+1. Icon Set used from Stockio.com https://www.stockio.com/free-icon/conner-icon-set-do-not-disturb.
+   Exclusive Free Icon by Stockio.com.
+Free for personal and commercial use.
+Not for sale or redistribution.